rancher/docs/content/k3s/latest/en/installation/airgap/_index.md

 # Install K3s

-Only after you have completed either the [Private Registry Method](#private-registry-method) or the [Manually Deploy Images Method](#manually-deploy-images-method) above should you install K3s.
+### Prerequisites

-Obtain the K3s binary from the [releases](https://github.com/rancher/k3s/releases) page, matching the same version used to get the airgap images.
+- Before installing K3s, complete the the [Private Registry Method](#private-registry-method) or the [Manually Deploy Images Method](#manually-deploy-images-method) above to prepopulate the images that K3s needs to install.
-Obtain the K3s install script at https://get.k3s.io
+- Download the K3s binary from the [releases](https://github.com/rancher/k3s/releases) page, matching the same version used to get the airgap images.
+Place the binary in `/usr/local/bin` on each air-gapped node and ensure it is executable.

-Place the binary in `/usr/local/bin` on each node and ensure it is executable.
+- Download the K3s install script at https://get.k3s.io.
+Place the install script anywhere on each air-gapped node, and name it `install.sh`.

-Place the install script anywhere on each node, and name it `install.sh`.
+When running the K3s script with the `INSTALL_K3S_SKIP_DOWNLOAD` environment variable, K3s will use the local version of the script and binary.

-### Install Options
+### Installing K3s in an Air-Gapped Environment

 You can install K3s on one or more servers as described below.

 {{% tabs %}}
 {{% tab "Single Server Configuration" %}}

-To install K3s on a single server simply do the following on the server node.
+To install K3s on a single server, simply do the following on the server node:

 ```
 INSTALL_K3S_SKIP_DOWNLOAD=true ./install.sh